-Today I'm going to share some more of my past financial foolishness!
+Let's get into some of my past financial foolishness!

 I have a weakness for handbags, specifically expensive designer handbags.
 It's just something about supple leather and shiny hardware that makes me a sucker.
-And at a certain point in my life, this weakness of mine was full force - to the point where if I wanted to, I could "hashtag" on social media for days and days.
+And at a certain point in my life, not too long after I had accumulated a ton of savings, this weakness of mine was full force - to the point where if I wanted to, I could "hashtag" on social media for days and days.

 My handbag collection was epic.

 I won't get into numbers or brands but it was epic......and foolish.

 Don't get me wrong, me saying my handbag collection was foolish isn't a jab at anyone else who loves designer handbags.
 I have friends with amazing handbag collections and they get their money's worth because they actually use their purchases and use them well.
 I on the other hand barely used 95% of my expensive handbag collection.
 My cost per wear was non-existent - it was all cost and no wear.

 My justification for owning these bags was the fact that I had saved so much money, I was maxing out my retirement accounts at this point, I wasn't traveling as much, I worked hard, I deserved it etc. And so I slowed down my savings, became a less aggressive saver and instead started to splurge on myself a bit more.